Loading NuWatt Energy...

 Common questions about NJ electricity rates and heat pump economics.

-NJ electric rates averaged $0.26/kWh after June 2025 increases of 17-20% across major utilities.
-The primary driver was the Basic Generation Service (BGS) auction clearing at record highs, fueled by PJM capacity market prices driven by data center demand in Northern Virginia.
+As of the June 1, 2026 BGS reset, NJ's three big utilities charge (all-in, sales tax included): JCP&L ~$0.21/kWh, PSE&G ~$0.27/kWh, and ACE ~$0.30/kWh.
+The 2025-26 run-up was driven by Basic Generation Service (BGS) auctions clearing at record highs, fueled by PJM capacity market prices and data center demand in Northern Virginia.
 Grid infrastructure investments and renewable energy compliance costs also contribute.
-NJ is the 12th most expensive state for electricity in the US.

 Most analysts project continued increases of 4-8% annually through 2028.
 Key drivers: offshore wind cost recovery starting in 2027, ongoing grid modernization surcharges, PJM capacity market pressure from data center growth, and the socialized cost of NJ's clean energy mandates.
 Solar with net metering is the most reliable hedge against future rate increases.

-NJ has a unique challenge: relatively high electricity ($0.26/kWh) combined with cheap natural gas ($1.35/therm).
-Massachusetts at $0.33/kWh with $1.85/therm gas actually shows BETTER heat pump economics because the electricity-to-gas price ratio is more favorable.
-Connecticut at $0.30/kWh with $1.65/therm is similar.
-NJ's cheap gas narrows the heat pump savings window, making solar pairing essential.
+NJ has a unique challenge: expensive electricity ($0.21-$0.30/kWh by utility as of June 2026) combined with cheap natural gas ($1.35/therm).
+Massachusetts at ~$0.33/kWh with $1.85/therm gas actually shows BETTER heat pump economics because the electricity-to-gas price ratio is more favorable.
+Connecticut at ~$0.30/kWh with $1.65/therm is similar.
+NJ's cheap gas means a gas-to-heat-pump conversion costs MORE to run at 2026 rates, making solar pairing essential.

 NJ allows you to buy your electricity supply from a licensed third-party supplier (TPS) instead of your utility's default BGS rate.
 You keep the same utility for delivery, billing, and outage service.
 Some TPS plans offer rates $0.01-$0.03/kWh below BGS.
 However, be cautious of variable-rate plans and teaser rates.
 Check the NJ BPU's licensed supplier list and compare the full-term cost carefully.